One day I had a desire to buy a jacket using my smartphone.

 A PWA website is a software development technology, a curious symbiosis of a responsive website and a native app.
 On the one hand, a PWA looks and feels like an app but on the other, it provides all the advantages that a responsive website has: it is discoverable by search engines, available from almost all known browsers, and does not require installation.
 There are numerous approaches to building PWAs, yet creating a progressive web application for your online retail business will bring a plethora of benefits!

 The main PWA features are an app-look UX and the ability to get access to your device hardware and software while operating inside a web browser.
+The latter is a crucial headless commerce point that implies the flexibility of shopping from various devices.
 Moreover, thanks to website caching, a progressive app can work even if you are disconnected from the Internet.

 Reflect upon what I have said to you.
 What if your website could send push notifications to the customers who were interested in your products, or provide a barcode scanner for dealing with discounts, or deliver localized content using your customers’ GPS?
 All these features significantly expand your website functionality, add value to your business through perfect UX, and make your customers buy.